JoeyHendricks/python-benchmark-harness/README.md

 # Analyse profiled results will output True if boundaries are not breached otherwise False
 results = upt.verify_if_benchmark_does_not_breach_defined_boundaries()

-options.collect_performance_statistics = False  # <-- Set to False to disable profiling
+options.enable_profiling = False  # <-- Set to False to disable profiling

 # Export time spent statistics to csv
 export_all_time_spent_statistics_to_csv(